django-cms/django-cms/docs/getting_started/tutorial.rst

 .. warning::

     Adding the ``'cms.plugins.snippet'`` plugin is a potential security hazard.
-    For more information, refer to :class:`cms.plugins.snippet.cms_plugins.SnippetPlugin`.
+    For more information, refer to :ref:`snippets-plugin`.

 They are described in more detail in chapter :doc:`Plugins reference <plugin_reference>`.
 There is even more plugins available on django CMS `extensions page`_.